ruapotato/Lavinder/docs/man/lavinder.rst

 FILES
 =====

-Qtile searches for configuration files in the following locations:
+Lavinder searches for configuration files in the following locations:

     #.
 The location specified by the ``-c`` option.
     #. ``$XDG_CONFIG_HOME/lavinder/config.py``